 After the portfolio’s risk profile has been identified, the sponsor works with a structuring agent to identify the most appropriate level of risk against which to obtain protection.
 The structuring agent will often assist the sponsor in placing the bond with investors, much as a broker would for a reinsurance contract.

-Once the trigger type and level of protection have been selected—for example, USD 200 million excess of USD 500 million with a modeled loss trigger—AIR creates a series of exhibits in the offering documentation detailing the risk to the proposed bond.
+Once the trigger type and level of protection have been selected—for example, USD 200 million excess of USD 500 million with an indemnity trigger—AIR creates a series of exhibits in the offering documentation detailing the risk to the proposed bond.
 The purpose of these is to educate rating agencies and potential investors.
 The exhibits typically include: